smartfog/fogflow/doc/en/source/operator.rst

 The step is the following:

-#. run your application indepent from FogFlow
+#. run your application out of FogFlow

 	.. code-block:: bash